carlosperate/awesome-microbit/README.md

 ### 🎓 Machine Learning Editors & Tools

+- [ML-Machine](https://ml-machine.org) - An interactive machine-learning platform, utilising the micro:bit sensors to generate data, train a model, and run the model with real time sensor data streamed from the micro:bit via Bluetooth.
 - [A micro:bit of AI](https://microbitai.inventor.city) - A tool to bridge the gap between the Teachable Machine AI and a micro:bit.
 Train an AI to make a prediction, and then code your micro:bit to use those predictions to activate motors, lights & more!

 ### 🎓 Machine Learning Resources & Projects